Gitjas/Ascalons_Questpack/README.md

-# Ascalons_Questpack: The Serpents of Abbathor Part 1 and other stories
+# Ascalon's Questpack: The Serpents of Abbathor Part 1 and other stories

 A modification for BG:EE, BGT-WeiDU, Tutu (w TotSC), BGII:EE, BGII, and EET